ShudhanshuGR8/IBM_Project_Summer_internship_Virtual_TryOn/README.md

 Before running the project, ensure you have the following prerequisites:

 - Operating System: Windows 10 / macOS / Linux
-- Webcam: A functional webcam connected to your computer
-- Python: Version 3.6 or higher
+- Python: Version 3.6 or highe
 - Augmented Reality Library: Install the necessary AR library (e.g., ARKit, ARCore)
+- Libraries mentioned in the requirements.txt file
 ### Installation

 1. Clone this repository to your local machine using the following command: